NuttyFudge/DualUniverse/Dispensers/README.md

-Here are my tips & thoughts on selling from dispensers.
+Here are my tips & thoughts on selling from dispensers (written for DU Beta version 0.23)

 1) Set your RDMS for all dispensers (I add both of them listed) as a policy globally per player, construct or corp rather than setting up each dispenser with a tag + policy.
 2) Hide your containers & ask for someone to check permissions.
 If you mess up RDMS, then people can rip you off.